EdwardMevis/EdwardMevis/README.md

-# Hi, My Name Is Edward :blush:
+# Hi, My Name Is Edward 😄:
 Hello and welcome!
 I am a student at FATEC Zona Leste, passionate about the world of technology, with a special emphasis on relational and non-relational databases, as well as software analysis and documentation.

 I am improving my knowledge in NoSQL, SQL, and UML.
 I am also a student of IBM's P-TECH program, which aims to support students in the technology field through lectures and mentoring.